Princess Elisabeth Anna of Prussia

 Princess Elisabeth of Prussia (8 February 1857 – 28 August 1895) was a German princess.
 She was the second child of Prince Frederick Charles of Prussia and Princess Maria Anna of Anhalt-Dessau.
 The Elisabeth-Anna-Palais was named in her honor after her early death in 1895.

 Family

 Elisabeth's father Prince Frederick was the eldest son of Prince Charles of Prussia, who in turn was a younger son of Frederick William III of Prussia.
-Elisabeth's mother Maria Anna was a daughter of Leopold IV, Duke of Anhalt and Princess Frederica Wilhelmina of Prussia.
+Elisabeth's mother Maria Anna was a daughter of Leopold IV, Duke of Anhalt and Princess Frederica of Prussia, Duchess of Anhalt-Dessau.

 Her siblings included Marie, Princess of Saxe-Altenburg, Louise Margaret, Duchess of Connaught and Strathearn, and Prince Friedrich Leopold of Prussia.
 Through her sister Louise Margaret, Elisabeth Anna was an aunt of Margaret, Crown Princess of Sweden, and consequently was related to both the British and Swedish royal families.

 Elisabeth Anna was a godmother to Princess Patricia of Connaught, who was another one of her nieces.